The Power of Sharing

 What has been learned by one, can be applied and reapplied by another.
-Less time spent re-creating the how-to tools already in existence, and more time devoted to those not yet even conceptualised.
+Less time spent re-creating the Best Practices already in existence, and more time devoted to those not yet even conceptualised.
 The need to reinvent the wheel is rendered obsolete.
 And, paradoxically, this paves the way for growth.
 As the community is empowered, and know-how is democratised, the productivity of work and the quality of decision-making will rise.

 Know-how is a common good.

 What if we did not have to repeat, revisit, revise.
 What if we could instead emulate, explore, evolve.

 Imagine not having to re-create what is known to already be in existence.
 That which cannot be improved functionally.
 What if, instead, we all had access to the most efficient Best Practices from reputable experts in their fields.
 What if we did not have to repeat, revisit, revise.
 What if we could instead emulate, explore, evolve.

 Our ancestors were making Best Practices from stone and wood.
 Fast forward 2.5million years and they are now created and shared on Excel spreadsheets, PowerPoint slides, PDFs, blogs and increasingly via Video.
 How did this progression happen?
 Communication.
 Feedback.
 Reciprocity.
 And it is these principles that Eloquens.com has at its core.
 The site plays host to the exchange of ready-to-use know-how, accessible to everyone in a wide range of sectors.

 “Democratising know-how brings empowerment to the people” Timothée Demoures (Managing Director @Eloquens.com)